 - Adjust Filename When Saving Applied Redaction Marks: Specifies a prefix or suffix to use when saving a file to which redaction marks have been applied.

-- Choose Localization For Search and Redact Patterns: Specifies which installed language version of Acrobat to use for the patterns.
+- Choose Localization For Search & Remove Text Patterns: Specifies which installed language version of Acrobat to use for the patterns.
 For example, if you installed both the English and German versions, then you can choose either language for the patterns.
 The Patterns option appears in the Search and Redaction dialog boxes.

 - Current Document Only: Specifies whether the display is limited to a single PDF.